Three types of online appointment schedules: which one should I choose?

 Pooled resources, presented as a single entity

 A service schedule can be used to present a group of resources as a single entity.
 This is useful, for example, if you have 20 identical pieces of equipment for rent and you don’t want the customer to select a particular one.
 You have the option to give out equipment randomly, or indicate an order and give out the first one available.
+You can find a detailed explanation on the page about combining schedules.

 Single resource, presented as multiple entities